Killing of Vicha Ratanapakdee: Suspects and trial

-Personal life
+Victim background

-Vicha was born on December 5, 1936 in Songkhla province in the south of Thailand (then known as Siam) as one of eight siblings to a Buddhist family.
-He grew up on the family-owned orchard and rice paddies, helping on the fields as farmhand.
+Vicha was born on December 5, 1936 in Songkhla province, southern Thailand (then known as Siam) as one of eight siblings to a devout Buddhist family.
+He grew up on the family-owned orchard and rice paddies, helping on the fields as a farmhand.
 Vicha attended Sathing Phra Witthaya School before being sent to Bangkok by his parents to study.
 During this time, Vicha taught himself English and graduated from the prestigious Thammasat University.
-He worked as a math teacher at a Catholic all-boys school for two years, but starting in 1961, he was employed as an auditor at Kasikornbank, at the head office in Rat Burana district.
-He married Jintana Sirichote (Thai: จินตนา ศิริโชติ) on February 6, 1970 outside of Hat Yai and had two children with her.
-After retiring in 1996, he and his wife lived primarily with their youngest daughter in Songkhla province and sometimes with extended family in Surat Thani province.
+He worked as a math teacher at a Catholic all-boys school for two years, but starting in 1961, he was employed as an auditor at Kasikornbank's head office in Rat Burana district.
+Vicha married Jintana Sirichote (Thai: จินตนา ศิริโชติ) on February 6, 1970 outside Hat Yai and had two children with her.
+After retiring in 1996, the couple lived primarily with their youngest daughter in Songkhla province and sometimes with extended family in Surat Thani province.
 Since 2000, they also went on regular flights to visit their eldest daughter Monthanus Ratanapakdee (Thai: มณฑนัศ รัตนภักดี; reported by some news outlets by the alias Kim Lawson) in San Francisco, first to support her while she attended business school at UC Berkeley and last in 2018 to help Monthanus and her husband in raising their children, in spite of his worsening near-blindness.
 He had intended to make his return trip in 2020, but the ongoing COVID-19 pandemic had prevented him from doing such; at the time of his death, he had been cleared to travel back to Thailand within the next few months.
 Due to having undergone heart surgery in March 2020, Vicha was advised to regularly exercise for recovery, due which he made a habit of walking around the neighborhood.